intel/zephyr.js/docs/boards/basic.md

 can probably find them by looking up the `pinmux.c` file for your board in Zephyr.

-On a board without specific ZJS support like the STM32-F411RE (though we'll probably add that soon!) you would need to refer to the "D6" pin (aka PB_10) with the name "GPIOB.10".
+On a board without specific ZJS support like the Nucleo F411RE (though we'll probably add that soon!), you would need to refer to the "D6" pin (aka PB_10) with the name "GPIOB.10".

 These full pin specifications can be used on boards with "friendly" name support